Oghma-Infinium/Morning-Star/README.md

 > The download location does not need to be on a SSD, but it makes installing faster.
 4. Press the play button to begin.
 5. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
 Alternatively read through this readme again.
 6. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
-If the installation is unsuccessful, follow what is below or join the [discord server](https://discord.gg/WakingDreams) for support.

 ### Problems with installation